Discover the best types of coffee to enjoy on a special diet.

 You may have a dairy sensitivity that has changed the way you order your coffee.
 Maybe you’ve stubbornly continued your coffee habit despite the tummy trouble it brings.
 Perhaps you’ve just started following a vegan lifestyle, and you’re not sure how to drink vegan coffee.

 If you’re following a special diet, you may have considered giving up coffee.
 You may have already given up coffee because you’re just overwhelmed with what to order.
-Could you be okay with missing out on the latest coffee trends of 2020, like dalgona whipped coffee?
+Could you be okay with missing out on the latest coffee trends, like dalgona whipped coffee?
 Ugh– it hurts just thinking about it.

 You shouldn’t have to give up coffee or suffer from the effects of drinking it.
 Let’s be real– you may not be able to drink your coffee in the way that you once did.
 There’s still hope!
 In this article, you may find new ways to enjoy all types of coffee like never before.